Law, Rights & Social Change

 - Module code

 In this module we examine theories about the relationship between law, rights and social change, using country and thematic case studies to illuminate and deepen our understanding of both the potential and the limits of what may be achieved through the language and architecture of law and rights.

-With a special focus on some of the countries in the SOAS mandate, we explore the possibilities of human agency for change through law and rights, identifying national and international constraints, in relation to issues and situations that pose some of the greatest challenges to the concept of rights as a valuable tool for social change.
+In class, we explore the possibilities of human agency for change through law and rights, identifying national and international constraints, in relation to issues and situations that pose some of the greatest challenges to the concept of rights as a valuable tool for social change.

 Student participation is encouraged and students will be required to prepare group presentations for some seminars.